ElitistStone20/Topic_Classification/README.md

 - matplotlib
 - numpy

-EEnsure the BBC dataset is inserted in the main directory of the project.
+Ensure the BBC dataset is inserted in the main directory of the project.
 Keep the 'bbc' folder and all its sub folders intact

 Once set up, run main.py and follow the text output to execute desired functions